kubeflow/katib/docs/presentations.md

 # Katib Presentations and Demos

-Bellow are the list of Katib presentations and demos.
+Below are the list of Katib presentations and demos.
 If you want to add your presentation or demo in this list please send a pull request.
 Please keep the list in reverse chronological order.